Introduction: DIY Indoor Outdoor Concrete Lamp 2

 Drill a hole in the lower part of the concrete form for the power end to pass through.
 Next, use hot glue to hold the plug in place.

-Pass the Led String light power end down through top then connect to the power cable.
+Pass the LED String light power end down through the top.
+Then connect to the power cable.

 Step 6: Adding the Lights

 Now sit the vase on top of the concrete.
-I placed a felts pad on the bottom to protect any surface.
+I placed a felt pad on the bottom to protect any surface.

 Step 7: The Finish

 I love the way this lamp came out.
-The LED String Lights works extremely well.
+The LED String Lights work extremely well.
 I was able to get this lamp to work approximately 50 feet away.
-Hope you have a blast when you make yours.
+Hope you have a blast when you make yours, too!